All About Preschool Teachers

-Example of Preschool Teacher Job Instruct preschool-aged children in activities designed to promote social, physical, and intellectual growth needed for primary school in preschool, day care center, or other child development facility.
+Preschool Teacher Job Description Instruct preschool-aged children in activities designed to promote social, physical, and intellectual growth needed for primary school in preschool, day care center, or other child development facility.
 May be required to hold State certification.

-Preschool Teachers state the following job skills are important in their day-to-day work.
+When polled, Preschool Teachers say the following skills are most frequently used in their jobs:

 Instructing: Teaching others how to do something.

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.